kimicasamina/form-validation/README.md

 ensures correct data inputs

 ### Users story
-- user cannot leave username, email and password blank
+- users cannot leave username, email and password blank
-- user can check if email is valid
+- users can check if the entered email is a valid email address
-- user can check if passwords match
+- users can check if the entered passwords are match

 [live preview](https://kimicasamina.github.io/form-validation/)